awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-terminateipmonitoringfromvpc.md

 }
 ```

-## Document Steps
+**Document Steps**

-1. **aws:assertAwsResourceProperty** - check AutomationExecutionId and InstanceId are related to the same test.
+1. aws:assertAwsResourceProperty \- check AutomationExecutionId and InstanceId are related to the same test\.

-1. **aws:assertAwsResourceProperty** - check SubnetId and InstanceId are related to the same test.
+1. aws:assertAwsResourceProperty \- check SubnetId and InstanceId are related to the same test\.

-1. **aws:executeAwsApi** - retrieve the test security group.
+1. aws:executeAwsApi \- retrieve the test security group\.

-1. **aws:executeAwsApi** - delete the CloudWatch dashboard.
+1. aws:executeAwsApi \- delete the CloudWatch dashboard\.

-1. **aws:changeInstanceState** - terminate the test instance.
+1. aws:changeInstanceState \- terminate the test instance\.

-1. **aws:executeAwsApi** - remove the IAM instance profile from the role.
+1. aws:executeAwsApi \- remove the IAM instance profile from the role\.

-1. **aws:executeAwsApi** - delete the IAM instance profile created by the automation.
+1. aws:executeAwsApi \- delete the IAM instance profile created by the automation\.

-1. **aws:executeAwsApi** - delete the CloudWatch inline policy from the role created by the automation.
+1. aws:executeAwsApi \- delete the CloudWatch inline policy from the role created by the automation\.

-1. **aws:executeAwsApi** - detach the AmazonEC2RoleForSSM managed policy from the role created by the automation.
+1. aws:executeAwsApi \- detach the **AmazonEC2RoleForSSM** managed policy from the role created by the automation\.

-1. **aws:executeAwsApi** - delete the IAM role created by the automation.
+1. aws:executeAwsApi \- delete the IAM role created by the automation\.

-1. **aws:executeAwsApi** - delete the security group created by the automation, if it exists.
+1. aws:executeAwsApi \- delete the security group created by the automation, if it exists\.

-## Outputs
+**Outputs**

 None